rcslab/grec-www/index.md

 How to Apply?
 -------------

-For Winter 2020 fellowships the application deadline is September 24, 2019 (11:59 PM).
-Future deadlines will be posted for Spring 2020 fellowships.
+For Spring 2020 fellowships the application deadline is January 21, 2020 (11:59
+PM).
+Future deadlines will be posted later.

 1. Check eligibility stated above.
 Make sure you are eligible before taking the following steps.
 2. Prepare a CV/Resume and a one page personal statement.
 3. Complete the registration form online.
-[Submission Site](https://urf.rcs.uwaterloo.ca/hotcrp/urf-20w)
+[Submission Site](https://urf.rcs.uwaterloo.ca/hotcrp/urf-20s)
 4. Students are encouraged to find an advisor and indicate this on their statement.
 In this case, advisors should write a one page letter of endorsement.

 Fellowship Details